s0ders/akira.sh/content/posts/channel-patterns.md

 }
 ```

-Note that the example above only illustrate what notification channels are.
+Note that the example above only illustrates what notification channels are.
 For synchronization, a `sync.WaitGroup` is usually more robust and appropriate.

 ### Using the default case

-Sometimes you want to try to send or receive from a channel and move on if the goroutine on the other end of the channel is not ready.
+You may want to try to send or receive from a channel and move on if the goroutine on the other end of the channel is not ready.
 The `default` case of the `select` statement provides this exact feature:

 ```go
 select {